top of page

 • Submit your application before your certification expires (no later than the last day of the expiration month)

 If approved, you may use the Retired designation to acknowledge your previously held credential.
-If you decide to return to active practice, you’ll need to meet current eligibility requirements and pass the certification exam again.
+If you decide to return to active practice, you’ll need to meet current eligibility requirements, reapply for certification, and pass the current certification exam.

 bottom of page